Thomas R. McLean Health Sciences Building

 Mobility Courtyard

-We have designed an outdoor lab space with a variety of terrain and surfaces and other unique features including a vehicle station that includes a stationary automobile to provide students with the tools and opportunity to teach and practice getting in and out of a car, loading/unloading the trunk of a car, manipulating driving controls, and other components of driving rehabilitation training.
+This designed outdoor laboratory space offers a variety of terrain and surfaces for learning functional mobility, community reintegration, and topographical negotiation skills.
+This space includes a vehicle station with a stationary automobile, providing students with the opportunity to teach and practice getting in and out of a car, loading/unloading the trunk, manipulating driving controls, and other components of driving rehabilitation training.

 Clinical Skills Lab

-The Clinical Skills Lab features traditional equipment found in a clinical setting including high-low tables; traction tables; therapeutic exercise equipment; and traditional clinical modality equipment such as fluidotherapy, electrical stimulation, laser/light therapy machines, and therapeutic ultrasound.
+This space features traditional equipment found in a clinical setting, including high-low tables, traction tables, therapeutic exercise equipment, and traditional clinical modality equipment such as fluid therapy, electrical stimulation, laser/light therapy machines, and therapeutic ultrasound.

 In addition to these learning spaces, the Thomas R. McLean Health Sciences Building also houses the following interdisciplinary educational and research spaces: